-3000.
+- 3000.
 Introduction to Early Childhood Education (4).
 Pr.
 Departmental approval required.
 This course focuses on the field of Early Childhood Education with an emphasis on theory and developmentally appropriate practices.
-The role of teacher, curriculum, teaching strategies, and assessment will be examined.

-3100.
-Methods of Teaching the Very Young Child (3).
-Pr., admission to professional education.
+The role of teacher, curriculum, teaching strategies, and assessment will be examined. - 3100.
+Methods of Teaching the Very Young Child (0-3).
+Pr.
+Admission to professional education.
 A foundation for teaching the child from birth to 3 years of age through review and interpretation of sound child development practice.
 Planning and developing an appropriate environment and curriculum are emphasized.
-Field experiences are provided.
+Field experiences are provided. - 3200.

-3200.
 Methods of Teaching Preschool (3).
-Pr., admission to professional education; ECHE 4914 to be taken concurrently.
-A study of early childhood education with an emphasis on the teacher and the pre-primary curriculum from 3-5 years of age.
+Pr.
+Admission to professional education; ECHE 4914 to be taken concurrently.
+A study of early childhood education with an emphasis on the teacher and the pre-primary curriculum from 3-5 years of age. - 4203.

-4203.
 Families and Communities (3).
+Pr.
+Admission to professional education.
 This course focuses on diverse needs of the child in family, school and community.
-Diverse cultures, abilities, language and communication including English as a Second Language in the early childhood environment and other community institutions are addressed.
+Diverse cultures, abilities, language and communication including English as a Second Language in the early childhood environment and other community institutions are addressed. - 4213.

-4213.
 Literacy Instruction for Young Children (4).
 Pr.
 Departmental approval required.
 The study of young children's literacy development including oral/written language development, emergent literacy, reading fluency, comprehension, phonics, assessment, and reading-writing connections.
-Different theories and philosophies regarding children's language/literacy development will be addressed.
+Different theories and philosophies regarding children's language/literacy development will be addressed. - 4914.

-4914.
 Practicum in Early Childhood Education (3).
-Developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, and health and physical education are included in this clinical experience.
+Pr.
+READ 3300 and FNDS 4800; Admission to professional education; Co-req.
+ECHE 3200.
+Developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, andhealth and physical education are included in this clinical experience.
 Taken concurrently with ECHE 3200.

 4924.
-Professional Internship in Childhood Education (9).
-Pr., admission to professional education and departmental approval.
+Professional Internship in Childhood Education (0-9).
+Pr.
+Admission to professional education and departmental approval.
 Developmentally appropriate practices I the areas of language arts, mathematics, science, social studies, and health and physical education are included in this clinical experience.